COVID-19 severity fact sheet

 The HHS questionnaire was created to match the health information needs of organizations that work to improve Greater Houston residents’ health.
 To determine those needs, in 2009 we invited organizations focused on health and local health authorities to provide suggestions on topic priorities.
 These organizations included:

 Their respective members provided feedback based on their own organizational priorities and professional experience through a web-based form.
 We also solicited suggestions based on community priorities from all Super Neighborhood Councils in the City of Houston and all the civic associations with mail or email addresses.

 Respondents ranked a list of provided topics and were invited to suggest new topics, to identify demographic groups/populations that were of particular interest and to name regularly used sources of data for program planning and grant proposals.

-Organizations and individuals visiting the HHS2010 website were also able to provide input to the online form.
-This link was opened in March 2009 and not closed until late July 2009 to allow groups that might find us through the website, to contribute their input.
+Organizations and individuals visiting the HHS website were also able to provide input to the online form.
 To see a summary of the results of the feedback please see our Input Summary Fact Sheet.
 Read more

 2018 questionnaire is largely based on 2010 questions, the core of which we preserved for data comparability across years.
 New items were solicited via email from all the stakeholders involved in providing topics in 2010 as well as from 2010 data users.
 Mid-way through data collection, our community was faced with the effects of flooding from Hurricane Harvey, which prompted the need to add new Harvey-related questions.
 These new questions were administered to the rest of the sample that was interviewed six to nine months after Harvey.

 The Health of Houston Survey is designed to have a representative sample of residents of the Houston area across aggregations of Public Use Microdata Areas or PUMAs (see map), as well as across various groups defined by sociodemographic characteristics such as race and ethnicity, poverty level and gender.